Reviewing and reporting for the STAR programme

 Most providers have their own evaluation forms.
 The memorandum of understanding could include a negotiated agreement by which the provider shares summaries of these forms with the school.

 STAR action plan

-Collect useful data related to student outcomes and annual goals, including:
+Collect data related to student outcomes and annual goals, including:

-- student achievement data (for example, STAR Funding Report Form, student reports, NCEA results)
+- student achievement data (for example, student reports and records of learning)

-- perception data (for example, evaluations, surveys, anecdotal)
+- perception data (for example, evaluations and surveys)

-- demographic data (for example, attendance, ethnicity, gender)
+- demographic data (for example, attendance, ethnicity and gender)

-- school systems data (for example, timetables, policies, procedures, strategic plans, minutes, annual plan)
+- school systems data (for example, timetables, policies, procedures, strategic plans, minutes, and the annual plan)

-- research and best practice data (for example, research articles, advisor input, professional readings, networking ideas)
+- research and best-practice data (for example, research articles, advisor input, and professional readings)